 1. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.

 2. The average alumni salary three years after graduation, US$ PPP equivalent.
-(The 2017 ranking surveyed the MBA class that graduated in 2013).
+(The 2019 ranking surveyed the MBA class that completed in 2015).
 Includes data for the current year and the one or two preceding years where available.
 This figure is not used in the ranking.

 3. The average alumnus salary three years after graduation, US$ PPP equivalent, with adjustment for variations between sectors.
 Includes data for the current year and the one or two preceding years where available.